Load Thresholds for Cuckoo Hashing with Overlapping Blocks: Introduction

 \subsection{Previous Work on Thresholds}

-Precise thresholds are known for $k$-ary cuckoo hashing \cite{DGMMPR:Tight:2010,FM:Maximum:2012,FP:Orientability:2010}, cuckoo hashing with blocks of size $ℓ$ \cite{FR:The_k-orientability:2007,CSW:The_Random:2007}, and the combination of both, i.e. $k$-ary cuckoo hashing with blocks of size $ℓ$ with $k ≥ 3, ℓ ≥ 2$ \cite{FKP:The_Multiple:2011}.
-The techniques in the cited papers are remarkably heterogeneous and often specific to the cases at hand. \textcite{L:A_New_Approach:2012} managed to unify the above results using techniques from statistical physics that, perhaps surprisingly, feel like they grasp more directly at the core phenomena.
-Generalising further, \textcite{L:Belief_Propagation:2013} solved the case where each object must occupy $j ∈ ℕ$ incident table positions, $r ∈ ℕ$ of which may lie in the same block (see also \cite{GW:Load_Balancing:2010}).
+Precise thresholds are known for $k$-ary cuckoo hashing \cite{DGMMPR:Tight:2010,FM:Maximum:2012,FP:Orientability:2010}, cuckoo hashing with blocks of size $ℓ$ \cite{FR:The_k-orientability:2007,CSW:The_Random:2007}, and the combination of both, i.e.\ $k$-ary cuckoo hashing with blocks of size $ℓ$ with $k ≥ 3, ℓ ≥ 2$ \cite{FKP:The_Multiple:2011}.
+The techniques in the cited papers are remarkably heterogeneous and often specific to the cases at hand.
+Lelarge \cite{L:A_New_Approach:2012} managed to unify the above results using techniques from statistical physics that, perhaps surprisingly, feel like they grasp more directly at the core phenomena.
+Generalising further, Leconte, Lelarge, and Massoulié \cite{L:Belief_Propagation:2013} solved the case where each object must occupy $j ∈ ℕ$ incident table positions, $r ∈ ℕ$ of which may lie in the same block (see also \cite{GW:Load_Balancing:2010}).

-\textcite{LP:3.5-Way:2009} showed that, asymptotically, the load threshold is $1-(2/e + o_{ℓ}(1))^{ℓ}$ for cuckoo hashing with blocks of size $ℓ$ and $1-(1/e + o_{ℓ}(1))^{1.59ℓ}$ in the case of windows, with no implication for small constant $ℓ$. \textcite{B:Analysis:2012} showed in his master's thesis that for $ℓ = 2$ the threshold is at least $0.829$ and at most $0.981$.
+Lehman and Panigrahy \cite{LP:3.5-Way:2009} showed that, asymptotically, the load threshold is $1-(2/e + o_{ℓ}(1))^{ℓ}$ for cuckoo hashing with blocks of size $ℓ$ and $1-(1/e + o_{ℓ}(1))^{1.59ℓ}$ in the case of windows, with no implication for small constant $ℓ$.
+Beyer \cite{B:Analysis:2012} showed in his master's thesis that for $ℓ = 2$ the threshold is at least $0.829$ and at most $0.981$.
 To our knowledge, this is an exhaustive list of published work concerning windows.

+In a spirit similar to cuckoo hashing with windows, Porat and Shalem \cite{PS:A_Cuckoo_Hashing:2012} analyse a scheme where memory is partitioned into pages and a bucket of size $k$ is a set of $k$ memory positions from the same page (not necessarily contiguous).
+The authors provide rigorous lower bounds on the corresponding thresholds as well as empirical results.